hmalcha/VisualLie/README.md

 file **data/roots.txt**.
 This file has been generated with the Python package [Froots](https://github.com/hmalcha/Froots).
 Froots is based on the [SimpLie](https://github.com/teake/simplie) program written by Teake Nutma.
-However, compared to SimpLie Froots allows for the calculation of roots with arbitrary height by implementing custom classes for very large integers and fractions.
+Compared to SimpLie Froots allows for the calculation of roots with arbitrary height by implementing custom classes for very large integers and fractions.